Achievable logoAchievable logo

 1. From a table

 One way to estimate a limit is by using a table of values.
-We input x-values that get closer and closer to a from both sides into f(x) and if f(x) seems to settle toward a certain number, that value is the limit.
+You choose x-values that get closer and closer to a from both sides, compute f(x), and look for a value that the outputs seem to settle toward.

 Estimate x→1limf(x) based on the table below.